golems/amino/doc/md/tutorial/la.md

 \f]

-These three items enable flexible access to parts of other vectors and matrices, such as "slices" of vectors and rows, columns, or diagonals of matrices.
+The combination of length, data pointer, and increment value items enables flexible access to parts of other vectors and matrices, such as "slices" of vectors and rows, columns, or diagonals of matrices.
 The following C struct defines the vector for doubles:

 ~~~{.c}
 struct aa_dvec {